 YCWA conducted archaeological field surveys to identify cultural resources between 2011 and 2013.
 The archaeological study of the APE combined verification of data acquired during earlier, pre-relicensing surveys, with current, systematic field investigations to examine locations previously but inadequately surveyed, and to include locations not previously surveyed.
 All areas within the APE were included in the field survey, where safety considerations allowed for it, and which were not inundated by New Bullards Bar Reservoir.
-The results of the survey are summarized below.4
+The results of the survey are summarized below.

-YCWA identified a total of 57 archaeological sites within the APE as amended.
-The archaeological survey identified 31 newly discovered archaeological sites and 13 isolated artifacts.
-In addition, YCWA revisited six of the 26 sites that had been previously documented.
-Three historic sites recorded by PNF archaeologists in 2011 were not revisited due to the recent recordation.
-The remaining 17 previously identified sites could not be relocated due either to complete inundation by the reservoir, being located in areas that were inaccessible due to safety concerns, or because they could not be relocated as plotted on the original site record forms.
+YCWA identified a total of 55 archaeological sites within the APE: 24 previously identified sites and 31 newly discovered sites.
+In addition, the Study recorded 13 isolated finds.
+YCWA revisited six of the 24 previously identified sites.
+YCWA did not revisit the other 18 sites because three of the sites were recorded by PNF archaeologists in 2011 and considered adequately documented to current professional standards, and 15 of the sites could not be accessed due either to complete inundation by New Bullards Bar Reservoir, located in areas that were inaccessible due to safety concerns, or they could not be relocated as plotted on the original site record forms.
 Of the 37 sites visited by YCWA (i.e., 31 new sites and six previously recorded sites), nine sites are exclusive to Native American use and 28 sites contain solely historic period features and/or deposits.
-No multi-component sites (e.g., sites containing both prehistoric and historic cultural resources) were encountered during the survey.
-Thirteen isolates (five prehistoric and eight historic) were also identified during the field efforts.
+No new multi-component sites (e.g., sites containing both prehistoric and historic cultural resources) were encountered during the survey.

 YCWA evaluated previously and newly identified archeological sites for their eligibility for listing on the NRHP when field data were sufficient to allow evaluation at the inventory level.
-Fourteen sites were evaluated as ineligible because the sites lacked integrity and, based on archival and field research, they do not meet eligibility requirements for NRHP criteria A, B, C, or D. Pending consultation with participating tribes and agencies, and concurrence from SHPO, these ineligible sites will not be considered further by YCWA.
+Fourteen sites were evaluated as ineligible because the sites lacked integrity and, based on archival and field research, they do not meet eligibility requirements for NRHP criteria A, B, C, or D. The evaluation determinations were submitted to the tribes and agencies for review on October 15, 2013 and to SHPO for review and concurrence on February 11, 2014 and YCWA received SHPO concurrence on March 27, 2014.